Skip to main content

-I briefly present the method, and then I describe how to use automatic differentiation to numerically solve the equations using the fourth order Runge-Kutta method.
-As with every post, I share an interactive numerical implementation of the method.
-On this ocassion, the demo is built using threejs and pyodide.
+As with almost every post, I also share an interactive implementation of the method.
+On this occasion, It is built using threejs and pyodide.

-Interactive Demo:#
+Interactive Demo:

-Mechanics of a particle with constraints: The Lagrange multipliers method.#
+Mechanics of a particle with constraints: The Lagrange multipliers method.

 In rectangular coordinates \( r=(x,y,z )\) the motion of a particle of mass \( m \) under the effect of gravity has a Lagrangian function: $$ L_o = \frac{1}{2} m \dot{r}^2 + m g z \quad(1)$$